Nelson’s portfolio, weighted by position size. I update it approximately once a month.

 What’s happening to your income as you sell down these positions?

-It’s actually going down a bit.
+It’s actually going down a bit, since many of the positions I’m selling are higher income.
 I’m positioning myself for more growth, which is excellent over the long-term.
 But it’s a bit of a kick in the pants to see my projected portfolio income fall.

 Can I comment on your portfolio?